WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Root of the Problem

 Nanocrystalline materials are commonly used in geology, pharmaceuticals, and materials science.
 However, solving their atomic structures remains challenging.
 While traditional X-ray diffraction (XRD) techniques require crystals few microns in size, especially when embedded in complex matrices, TEM-based electron diffraction techniques (micro-ED) are affected by strong dynamical scattering.
 This distorts diffraction intensities and limits the accuracy of structural refinement — particularly in beam-sensitive samples.
-A successful approach must reduce the dynamical scattering effects, maximize data quality, and track the sample reliably during tilt series acquisition — all with minimal electron dose.
+A successful approach must not only reduce the dynamical scattering effects to maximize data quality, but also track the sample reliably during tilt series acquisition — especially for nanocrystals < 500 nm.

 02